 Now, as a pubescent girl in the mid-1960s, I, as well as my parents, thought that mood swings were just part of the norm.
 I now know that they were not—not to the degree I had them.
 I also now know that every time hormonal changes like pregnancy, menopause, etc., occur, the disease's effects worsen.

-Bipolar disorder is an emotionally painful disease, and not just to the patient who has the mental illness.
+Bipolar disorder is an emotionally painful disease, and not just to the patient who has a mental illness.
 It affects families, friends, and potentially anyone with whom the sufferer comes into contact.
 In one sentence, untreated bipolar disorder can be described as a living hell.
-It causes such unpredictable, irrational and so overpowering behaviors that its victims engage in completely senseless and irrational behaviors and not even consider the consequences because they cannot see the behaviors as abnormal.
+It causes such unpredictable, irrational, and so overpowering behaviors that its victims engage in completely senseless and irrational behaviors.
+They do not even consider the consequences, because they do not consider their behaviors abnormal.
 You see, in an individual with bipolar disorder, the brain is incapable of recognizing and heeding the consequences of the sufferer's actions because the disease causes interference with the rationalization processes of the brain.

 What Does It Feel Like?

 The depressive side of the disease is probably better understood than the manic side.
 Situational depression, sometimes called "the blues," can be described as the lows everyone feels at certain times in their lives.
 Characteristically, they are caused by life events or "situations," that resolve themselves over a relatively short period of time.
-They are temporary occurrences.
+They are short-term mood disruptions.
 In cases of true bipolar disorder, the depressive symptoms do not go away, especially without medication and therapy.
-Some of the better recognized symptoms of bipolar related depression, most of which I have personally experienced, include:
+Some of the better recognized symptoms of bipolar-related depression, most of which I have personally experienced, include: